Optimized Quantum Networks: Probabilistic scenario

-As discussed before, in case of a single request the probabilities are irrelevant, as all requests need to be fulfilled eventually, even if they are very unlikely.
-This leads to the deterministic case we have treated before.
-When allowing for a small probability of failure, some requests with a low probability of occurrence can be neglected.
-Notice that the choice is not unique, as several requests might be ignored as long as the overall probability of them to occur is below the allowed failure probability, and depending on that choice the required storage resources may differ significantly.
+When only a single request run, $k=1$, has to be performed, the situation hence reduces to the deterministic case treated before.
+However, when allowing for a small probability of failure, some requests with a low probability of occurrence can be neglected and the deterministic case can output much beneficial states in terms of storage.
+Notice that the choice is not unique, as several requests might be ignored, as long as the overall probability of them to occur is below the allowed failure probability, and depending on that choice the required storage resources may differ significantly.